ipverse/bot-ip-blocks/README.md

 - **`crawlers.json`** for search engines, SEO bots, and AI/LLM crawlers (Googlebot, Bingbot, Ahrefs, GPTBot, ClaudeBot, PerplexityBot, Yandex, etc.)
 - **`monitoring.json`** for third-party uptime and synthetic monitoring probes (Pingdom, UptimeRobot, Datadog, New Relic, StatusCake, Better Stack, updown.io)

 Each service entry includes the IPv4 and IPv6 prefixes plus the things you actually need to recognize the bot from a request: glob patterns for the User-Agent header and, where the provider supports it, reverse-DNS hostname patterns.
-Git history lets you track how each service's ranges drift over time.
+A per-service `last_changed_at` timestamp tells you when the IP list last changed, and a top-level `generated_at` records when the file was built.

 A human-readable rollup of service counts and totals lives in [STATS.md](STATS.md).